Strange Tides in the Gulf of Thailand

 This provided calculated explanations that took account of, among other things: bottom topography and friction against it; changing depths; the water’s ‘horizontal eddy viscosity’; the ‘Coriolis force’; the right angle turn in the middle of the Gulf and the semi-diurnal tidal wave.

-The end result, as you can imagine, was an explanation that only fellow scientists can fully comprehend.
+The end result, as you can imagine, was an explanation that only their fellow scientists can fully comprehend.
+So, there’s no point me going into it here.

 As a side note, the tides also affect the areas of beach that are widest and have the most sand and deepest water.